 William Tyndale’s prayer was answered just a few years after his death when King Henry VIII authorized the printing of a Bible in English known as the Great Bible.
 For more information about Tyndale and Erasmus, please see the links below.

 Still from the movie God’s Outlaw: The Story of William Tyndale (2004)

-You can see a photo copy of the first five books of the Old Testament done by Tyndale at the site below.
+You can see a copy of the the first five books of the Old Testament done by Tyndale at the site below.
 He started translating the Old Testament, but was not able to finish it before he died.
 He got as far as 2 Chronicles.
-At the site below, Genesis Chapter One starts on page 15.
+At the site below, Genesis 1 starts on page 15/635.
+(Switch to full screen, and scroll about one-quarter of the way in.)
 The Old English is cool and funny.

-Internet Archive – William Tyndale’s five books of Moses
+William Tyndale’s five books of Moses, Internet Archive

 1535 AD: Myles Coverdale’s Bible; The First Complete Bible printed in the English Language (80 Books: O.T. & N.T. & Apocrypha).

 1537 AD: The Second Complete Bible printed in English.
 Done by John Rogers (80 Books).

 Other Bibles of note followed.
 Printing them was often dangerous work as Church and State leaders were against both the translation work and the beliefs that many people embraced due to the light of God’s word in their hearts and minds.
 As they read and learned the Scriptures, they delighted in a biblical faith and rejected many of the teachings of the established Church.
 Because of this, reformation spread throughout Europe.
 Translators and those who embraced the teachings of the Bible were at risk, and many paid for their refusal to give up their biblical faith with their lives.
 We will read about one such man who also happened to have produced a complete Bible in English.
 His name was John Rogers, a onetime Catholic priest and an Englishman.